Rakesh9100/CalcDiverse/Calculators/Battery-Life-Calculator/README.md

 ## Description :-

-This battery life calculator estimates how long a battery will last, based on nominal battery capacity and the average current that a load is drawing from it.
+This is a calculator which estimates how long a battery will last, based on nominal battery capacity and the average current that a load is drawing from it.

 ## Tech Stacks :-

 - HTML